Last updated: July 1, 2026 — per-NCT detail accordions added (post-ASCO 2026)

 Cadonilimab (development code AK104; brand name Kaitanni / 开坦尼 in China) is a tetravalent bispecific antibody developed by Akeso Biopharma.
 It simultaneously blocks two T-cell inhibitory checkpoints — PD-1 and CTLA-4 — in a single molecule, with the Fc region engineered to be silent (no antibody-dependent cellular cytotoxicity).

-Approved 1L indication in China.
-Active Phase 3 expansions in perioperative and second-line settings, plus HER2-expressing combinations:
+Approved 1L indication in China (NMPA 2023 for 1L gastric/GEJ in combination with chemotherapy).
+Active Phase 3 expansions in perioperative and second-line settings, plus HER2-expressing post-1L combinations:

-First-approved indication (NMPA 2022 for r/m post-platinum monotherapy; later expanded to 1L + chemo ± bevacizumab).
+First-approved indication (NMPA June 2022 for r/m post-platinum monotherapy).
 Current pipeline focuses on locally advanced disease and concurrent chemoradiation:

-A major Phase 3 focus, with two distinct strategies — adjuvant high-risk-recurrence and intermediate-stage TACE potentiation:
+A major Phase 3 focus and the cadonilimab indication highlighted in the ASCO 2026 wrap-up (takeaway #6).
+Two distinct strategies — adjuvant high-risk-recurrence and intermediate-stage TACE potentiation:

 Active development in both MSS (combined with anti-angiogenics + SBRT) and MSI-H (neoadjuvant resectable) populations: